barrettotte/IBMi-Book/docs/preface/access.md

 ## Software
 * IBM Access Client Solutions - http://www-01.ibm.com/support/docview.wss?uid=nas8N1010355
 * ILE Editor - https://github.com/worksofbarry/ILEditor
-* I am casually working on an IBMi Visual Studio Code extension, but no estimation on when that will be finished.
+* I am casually working on an IBM i Visual Studio Code extension, but no estimation on when that will be finished.

 <br>